Watchtower Protest is now Ballard Property Tax Protest. The same great, personalized service you expect.

 Collin Central Appraisal District (CCAD) Protest Procedures and What to Expect

 While Texas law governs the overall protest framework, CCAD procedures and timelines are county-specific.
+Understanding how the Collin Central Appraisal District handles protests gives you a strategic advantage.

 Filing and Confirmation